MaramAlsofiani/Control-Panel-App-Inventor-/README.md

 Designer:
 1. click on WebViewer
-2. Upload the files in Media
+2. Upload ALL the files in Media

 Blocks: